Defence of democracy and neutrality

 Neu challenges for security forces in the neutral state

-In Swiss democracy it is Parliament that has to decide on finances and therefore investment into the military competes with other expenditures of government.
-There are so far three suggestions to solve this dilemma.
-However, in the ongoing debate, there is also incertitude on how to meet the new challenges of what has been defined as hybrid war and the threat of conventional war because of the ongoing wars and the possiblity of them expanding.
-One point of dissent within Swiss politicians and people is on the collaboration and alignment with Nato and the contracts with the European Union that are currently under negotiation.
-Switzerland has been a participant of the Common Market.
-Most important is the position of neutrality, which has already been challenged.
-There are even actors speaking publicly of abandonning neutrality, as the formerly neutral states Sweden and Finland have done since the attack of Russia on Ukraine.
+Today however, there are even actors speaking publicly of abandonning neutrality, as the formerly neutral states Sweden and Finland have done since the attack of Russia on Ukraine.
 Therefore it seems necessary to look into the aspects of neutrality.
 As the quote from General Guisan concerning the situation during World War II suggests, neutrality is a question of respect of others.
-The French philosopher Jean-Paul Sartre (1905-1980) once wrote in an essay that self-esteem of a person primarily depended on what others thought of him.
+The French philosopher Jean-Paul Sartre (1905-1980) once wrote in an essay that self-esteem of a person primarily depends on what others think of them.
 Despite there being many self-help guides and advice from psychology, we can't always make others respect us by the way we behave and present ourselves, the worst possible case for wrecking self-esteem of the individual being antisemitism and racism.

 What German Nazis and their Swiss sympathizers thought